Flaming chalice: Interpretation

 This symbol of Christian Universalism was already in use decades prior to the creation of the Unitarian Universalist Association.

 The chalice is off center.
 This was taken from the Universalist symbol, the Off-Center Cross.
 The interpretation of the Off-Center Cross is that, while Universalism is based in Christianity, there is room for the Love and Wisdom of other religions.

 The chalice symbol is often shown surrounded by two linked rings (see illustration).
-The two linked rings were based on the quote from the poet and life long Universalist Edwin Markham, "He drew a circle that shut me out—Heretic, rebel, a thing to flout.
+The two linked rings were based on the quote from the poet and lifelong Universalist Edwin Markham, "He drew a circle that shut me out—Heretic, rebel, a thing to flout.
 But Love and I had the wit to win: We drew a circle and took him in!"
 It also served as a symbol signifying the joining of Unitarianism and Universalism in 1961.
 In August 1962, the newsletter of the Midwestern Unitarian Universalist Association began using a chalice symbol drawn inside the two interlocking rings, as drawn by Betty King.

 There is no orthodox interpretation of the flaming chalice symbol.
 In one interpretation, the chalice is a symbol of religious freedom from the impositions of doctrine by a hierarchy and open to participation by all; the flame is interpreted as a memorial to those throughout history who sacrificed their lives for the cause of religious liberty.
 In another interpretation, the flaming chalice resembles a cross, symbolic of the Christian roots of Unitarian and Universalism.

 Later, associations were made between this symbol and the Hussites religious sect.
 Czech reformer Jan Hus (1369–1415) began reading the Bible to his congregations in their native language, while the Catholic Church demanded that the Bible only be read in Latin.
 Also, during communion, the chalice was reserved for the clergy; the laity only received bread.
 When a church council condemned the practice of priests who were giving the chalice to their congregants, Hus refused to support the condemnation.
 After his execution by burning in 1415, followers of Hus adopted the "lay chalice" as an important symbol of their movement.